vitiral/notes/leetcode/cheatsheet.md

   - depth-first traversals: recursive "visiting of nodes."
     - inorder (left, self, right), preorder (self, left, right), postorder (left, right, self)
-    - inorder traversal will result in a sorted output
+    - inorder traversal of BST will result in a sorted output
     - inorder + (pre | post) will result in the tree structure being described completely.
     - preorder + duplicating nodes can make a complete duplicate of BTree